ZelB/Elegant_Weddings_Store/README.md

 # **Elegant Weddings Decor Store**
-Online fictitious website where users shop for wedding decorations You can view this site in your browser, the site is published at *https://zelb.github.io/Elegant_Weddings_Store/*
+Online fictitious website where users shop for wedding decorations.

+You can view this site in your browser, the site is published at *https://zelb.github.io/Elegant_Weddings_Store/*

 ## **1. Project Description**